-Osteoporosis is a bone-weakening or brittle condition that will increase the risk of developing fractures.
+Osteoporosis is a bone-weakening or brittle condition that increases the risk of developing fractures.
 This occurs due to a decrease in density, which makes them more porous, thus lowering their ability to withstand stressful forces applied to them.

 These processes usually occur gradually and frequently remain asymptomatic until a fracture occurs.
 Knowing about osteoporosis and treatments like laser therapy for osteoporosis will help in early detection and management to maintain good bone health and prevent complications.